alphagov/content-store/README.md

 content to content-store, although it is likely that this will soon be extracted to a separate gem.

-## Reading content from Content Store
+## Reading content from the content store

-To retrieve content from Content Store, make a GET request:
+To retrieve content from the content store, make a GET request:

 ``` sh
   curl https://content-store.production.alphagov.co.uk/content<base_path>